List of Walmart brands: Great Value

-Equate is a brand used by Walmart for consumable pharmacy and health and beauty items, such as shaving cream, skin lotion, over-the-counter medications, and pregnancy tests.
-The Equate brand was originally created by L. Perrigo Company in 1986 and was sold to Walmart in 1993.
-In a 2006 study, The Hartman Group marketing research firm issued a report which found that "Five of the top 10 "likely to purchase" private label brands are managed by Walmart including: Great Value, Equate, Sam's Choice, Walmart, and Member's Mark (Sam's Club), per the study."
-The report further noted that "...we are struck by the magnitude of mind-share Walmart appears to hold in shoppers' minds when it comes to awareness of private label brands and retailers."
+On April 15, 2026, Great Value unveiled the new logo, the first in over a decade, which features a deeper shade of blue.
+The typography was tightened to include a subtle "smile" shape within the letters E and V. The new logo was designed by Jones Knowles Ritchie and Walmart Creative Studio, who were also involved in Walmart's rebrand in 2025.
+This rebrand impacted roughly 10,000 products and is planned to begin its rollout starting from snack product in May 2026 and will continue between 18 and 24 months.

+Manufacturers include Great Lakes Cheese and Frutas y Hortalizas del Sur S.A.

 Ol' Roy

 Ol' Roy is Walmart's store brand of dog food, created in 1983 and named after Sam Walton's dog.

 It has become the number-one selling brand of dog food in the United States.

 It is comparable to Nestlé's Purina.

 In 1998, samples of Ol' Roy (together with various other brands) were subject to qualitative analyses for pentobarbital residue by the U.S. Food and Drug Administration Center for Veterinary Medicine due to suspicion that the anesthetizing drug may have found its way into pet foods through euthanized animals.

 Pentobarbital was found in 5 out of the 8 Ol' Roy samples in the initial survey.

 The highest level of pentobarbital detected among all dog foods tested was an Ol' Roy formulation (Puppy Formula, Chicken and Rice) at 32ppb.

 The CVM concluded this level of pentobarbital would be unlikely to cause adverse effects even to the smallest dogs.

+Sam's Choice

+Sam's Choice, originally introduced as Sam's American Choice in 1991, is a retail brand in food and selected hard goods.

+Named after Sam Walton, founder of Walmart, Sam's Choice forms the premium tier of Walmart's two-tiered core corporate grocery branding strategy that also includes the larger Great Value brand of discount-priced staple items.